BlocProtocol/BLOC-wiki/docs/API/BLOC-service.md

 * Create a txt file with your favorite text editor and open it.
 * Check all your required parameters and enter them like in this example
 * You need to type the arguments without the '--'
-* Place this file next to BLOCd
+* Place this file next to bloc-service
 * Save it under the name `myconf.conf`

 ```